 The probability of redd scour and entombment was estimated for winter-run by computing the percentage of days with flows exceeding 40,000 cfs in the USRDOM 82-year daily flow record (29,952 days in total) at four locations between Keswick Dam and the RBDD during the months of winter-run spawning and incubation.
-The results for the NAA and Alternatives 1, 2, and 3 show that the probability of scour and entombment is consistently low for winter-run (Table 11N-22 through Table 11N-25).
-Alternatives 1, 2, and 3 have very little effect on the frequency of scouring and entombment flows and almost all differences result from a reduction in the probability of such flows.
-The results indicate that Alternatives 1, 2, and 3 would have little effect on redd scour and entombment for winter-run in the Sacramento River.
+The results for the NAA and Alternatives 1, 2, and 3 show that the probability of scour and entombment is consistently low for winter-run (Appendix 11N, Table 11N-22 through Table 11N-25).
+Alternatives 1, 2, and 3 have no adverse effect on the frequency of scouring and entombment flows and almost all differences result from a reduction in the probability of such flows.
+The results indicate that Alternatives 1, 2, and 3 would have no adverse effect on redd scour and entombment for winter-run Chinook salmon in the Sacramento River.

 Redd Dewatering

-The percentage of redds in the Sacramento River lost to dewatering was estimated using tables in USFWS (2006) that relate spawning and dewatering flows to percent reductions in species-specific spawning habitat WUA (see Appendix 11-N).
+The percentage of redds in the Sacramento River lost to dewatering was estimated using tables in USFWS (2006) that relate spawning and dewatering flows to percent reductions in species-specific spawning habitat weighted usable area (WUA) (Appendix 11N).
 The field studies used for USFWS (2006) were conducted in the Sacramento River between Keswick Dam and Battle Creek.
-USRDOM flow data, which has a daily time-step, are available for three locations in this river section: Keswick Dam (River Mile [RM] 302), the Sacramento River at Clear Creek (RM 289), and the Sacramento River at Battle Creek (RM 271).
+USRDOM flow data, which has a daily time-step, are available for three locations in this river section: Keswick Dam (RM 302), the Sacramento River at Clear Creek (RM 289), and the Sacramento River at Battle Creek (RM 271).
 A single relationship for flows was developed for the entire river section, but the flows used to estimate redd dewatering in the current analysis were those that best matched the longitudinal distribution of the redds of the different salmon runs in the river as estimated from aerial redd surveys conducted by CDFW from 2003 through 2019.
-Spawning of winter-run occurs primarily between Keswick Dam and the confluence with Clear Creek (Table 11-1), so Keswick Dam flows were used to analyze winter-run redd dewatering.
+Spawning of winter-run occurs primarily between Keswick Dam and the confluence with Clear Creek (Table 11-10), so Keswick Dam flows were used to analyze winter-run redd dewatering.

-Table 11-1.
+Table 11-10.
 Distributions of Spawning Redds among WUA River Segments as Percent of Total in the Sacramento River for Chinook Salmon Runs.